best-esims-ecuador

 Does Ecuador support eSIM?

-Yes, Ecuador fully supports eSIM technology for travelers.
-You can use an eSIM from international providers like Ubigi and Nomad as soon as you land, and your phone will connect automatically to a partner network.
+Yes, Ecuador fully supports eSIM technology for travellers.
+You can use an eSIM from international providers like Holafly and Nomad as soon as you land, and your phone will connect automatically to a partner network.
 Ecuador's main carriers, Claro, Movistar, CNT, and Tuenti, all support eSIM technology, with international roaming agreements that let travel eSIMs connect seamlessly.

 There's no need to register your eSIM with Ecuadorian authorities or visit a local store.
 As long as your phone is unlocked and eSIM-compatible (most iPhones from XR and newer, recent Samsung Galaxy and Google Pixel models support eSIMs), you can install your plan before you fly and activate it the moment you arrive at Quito or Guayaquil airport.